Do United Airlines miles expire? No, here’s what you need to know

 These cards have great perks like free checked bags and free lounge passes or unlimited lounge access (with the club cards).
 Plus, if you have a United Airlines credit card you will have access to more available award seats.
 This perk alone is a good enough reason to keep one of these cards open year after year, if you don’t have United Airlines elite status (which has the same benefit).

 You can also transfer Chase Ultimate Rewards points to United at a 1:1 ratio with these cards:

-- Chase Sapphire Preferred® Card — Earn 60,000 Chase Ultimate Rewards after you spend $4,000 on purchases in the first three months.
+- Chase Sapphire Preferred® Card — Earn 80,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.

-- Chase Sapphire Reserve® — Earn 50,000 Chase Ultimate Rewards after you spend $4,000 on purchases in the first three months.
+- Chase Sapphire Reserve® — Earn 50,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.

-- Ink Business Preferred℠ Credit Card – Earn 80,000 Chase Ultimate Rewards after you spend $5,000 on purchases in the first three months.
+- Ink Business Preferred® Credit Card – Earn 100,000 Chase Ultimate Rewards after you spend $15,000 on purchases in the first three months of account opening.

 United Airlines miles never expire, so you can freely earn miles and redeem the miles at anytime.
 You no longer have to worry about having qualifying activity every 18 months in order to keep your miles from expiring.